luisrowley/Kairos/README.md

 In this example we can see how the **admin** user takes the longest time, highlighted as a found user.
 ## Caveats

+As with many other tools, there are challenges to overcome.
+One of them could be that the web application has in place some tipe of Web-based firewall or [WAF](https://www.cloudflare.com/learning/ddos/glossary/web-application-firewall-waf/) limiting the nummber of requests for automated scripts.

+There is also the possibility of a web app system that is well-designed in a way that is not vulnarable to this attack, for instance calculating the password hash also beforehand, thus fixing response time to worst case execution time (this would have a very negative performance impact on the application).

 ## Disclaimer